 Duke is one of only nine sites in the United States that participate in the Cardiothoracic Surgical Trials Network (CTSN) funded by the National Institutes of Health (NIH).
 The CTSN is a National Heart, Lung, and Blood Institute (NHLBI)-sponsored network developed to promote clinical research in cardiac surgery, and is now entering its 7th year of funding with a commitment for an additional five years.

-Traditional Cardiovascular Surgery Residency
+Traditional Cardiothoracic Surgery Residency

 The training programs in cardiothoracic surgery at Duke University Medical Center are designed to develop academic cardiothoracic surgeons.
 We offer a traditional training program and have recently been approved by the ACGME to offer an integrated program.